-When someone first starts practicing seduction, they’re working on developing an awareness of social situations.
+When someone first starts practicing attraction, they’re working on developing an awareness of social situations.
 They do this through testing out material and noting when it works and when it doesn’t.

 If they’re repeatedly hitting the same sticking point, it is an indicator that with the technique was used incorrectly, the wrong technique was applied, or they were missing a technique for a place in the seduction where there should be one.

 These moments of realization where you learn that you could implement a technique (or several techniques) at a particular time is the purpose of practice.

 You’ve discovered a window of opportunity: As in, there’s an opportunity to try a technique.

 Once you discover a window of opportunity, you can start to research and test out specific techniques that work in that space.

 By practicing, you are cultivating an awareness for social situations and therefore, the ability to make more choices.

 You can not gain this awareness through books or videos; you can only learn it through in-field practice.